Robots that learn to evaluate models of collective behavior: Acknowledgments

 \subsubsection{Sim-to-Sim Transfer}

 To evaluate model–policy specificity, each trained policy was tested against each fish model in simulation for 50 episodes, producing an $N\times N$ matrix of distributions of the number of goals reached, where N = 4.
 Large performance drops indicated model–policy mismatch, reflecting both differences in learned policies and underlying behavioral models.
-These results guided parameter selection for rule-based models.